liflab/beepbeep-3-book/pre-markdown/core/README.md

 {@img doc-files/basic/WindowSimple.png}{Using the `Window` processor to perform a computation over a sliding window of events.}{.6}

 The `Window` processor is depicted by a box with events grouped by a curly bracket.
 The number under that bracket indicates the width of the window.
-On one side of the box is a circle that leads to yet another box.
+On one side of the box is a circle leading to yet another box.
 This is to represent the fact that `Window` takes another processor as a parameter; in this box, we recognize the cumulative sum processor we used before.
 Notice how that processor lies alone in its box; as in the code fragment, it is not connected to anything. **Calling `pull` or `push` on that processor does not make sense, and will cause incorrect results, if not runtime exceptions.**

 Let us now see what happens when we call `pull` on `win`.
 The window processor requires three events before being able to output anything.
-Since we just started the program, currently, `win`'s window is empty.
+Since we just started the program, `win`'s window is currently empty.
 Therefore, three calls to `pull` are made on the source, in order to fetch the events 1, 2 and 3.
 Now that `win` has the correct number of input events, it pushes them into `sum` one by one.
 Since `sum` is a cumulative processor, it will successively output the events 1, 3 and 6 --corresponding to the sum of the first, the first two, and all three events, respectively.
-The window processor ignores all of these events except the last (6): this is the event that is return from the first call to `pull`:
+The window processor ignores all of these events except the last (6): this is the event that is returned from the first call to `pull`:

     First window: 6.0

 Things are slightly different on the second call to `pull`.
 This time, `win`'s window already contains three events; it only needs to discard the first event it received (1), and to let in one new event at the other end of the window.
 Therefore, it makes only one `pull` on `source`; this produces the event 4, and the contents of the window become 2, 3 and 4.
 As we can see, the window of three events has shifted one event forward, and now contains the second, third and fourth event of the input stream.

 The window processor cannot push these three events to `sum` immediately.
 Remember that `sum` is a cumulative processor, and that it has already received three events.
 Pushing three more would not result in the sum of events in the current window.
 In fact, `sum` has a "memory", which must be wiped so that the processor returns to its original state.
-Every processor has a method that allows this, called {@link jdm:ca.uqac.lif.cep.Processor#reset() reset()}. `Window` first calls <!--\index{Processor@\texttt{Processor}!reset@\texttt{reset}} \texttt{reset}-->`reset`<!--/i--> on `sum`, and then proceeds to push the three events of the current window into it.
+Every processor has a method allowing this, called `reset`. `Window` first calls <!--\index{Processor@\texttt{Processor}!reset@\texttt{reset}} \texttt{reset}-->`reset`<!--/i--> on `sum`, and then proceeds to push the three events of the current window into it.
 The last collected event is 2+3+4=9, and hence the second line printed by the program is:

     Second window: 9.0